 Treatment for scarlet fever is the same as for strep throat.
 Your child's healthcare

-options may include:
+Other treatments may include:

-It is important not to send your child back to school or day care until he or she
+Don't send your child back to school or daycare until he or she has been on antibiotics

-How can scarlet fever be prevented?
+How can I help prevent scarlet fever in my child?

 There is no vaccine to prevent strep throat or scarlet fever.
 Children who have strep